wp-plugins/snapshot-backup/readme.txt

 == Snapshot Philosophy ==

-Archiving dynamic websites isn’t all that easy and we all tend to forget that because the web is such a fluid thing.
-The idea of Snapshot is that you may want to create an “as is” version of your website for archive purposes.
-With each click you’ll create a “time capsule” of sorts – this could be for legal, sentimental or security reasons.
+Archiving dynamic websites isn't all that easy and we all tend to forget that because the web is such a fluid thing.
+The idea of Snapshot is that you may want to create an "as is" version of your website for archive purposes.
+With each click you'll create a "time capsule" of sorts - this could be for legal, sentimental or security reasons.

-Other solutions mirror your or snyc your installation – which is a great idea too, however if you only notice a week down the line that your site has been compromised then your synced copy most certainly is too.
+Other solutions mirror your or snyc your installation which is a great idea too, however if you only notice a week down the line that your site has been compromised then your synced copy most certainly is too.
 Snapshot makes it easy to go back to a clean version from x days/weeks/months ago.

 == Upgrade Notice ==